Skip to content

 Record of Events

-The 3rd NY Cav and 2 “ Mix’s Cav one Co.
-L. N.C.U.V. left Newbern at 5 O’clock AM the 3 inst. marched to Warsaw on the Weldon & Wilmington R.R. tore up and twisted the Rails, Cut the Telegraph wire, Burned Depot. with (Commissary) Stores + Clothing , an Armory at Kenansville – Captured 45 Rebels in around over 100 Horses + mules and brought in 150 Negroes, Men, Women + Children + Returned to New Berne the 8th inst living marched, 200 miles Lost 4 men performing under command of Lt Col Geo.
+The 3rd NY Cav and 2 Co’s [Companies] Mix’s Cav one Co.
+L. N.C.U.V.
+[North Carolina Union Volunteers] left Newbern at 5 O’clock AM the 3rd inst. marched to Warsaw on the Weldon & Wilmington R.R. tore up and twisted the Rails, Cut the Telegraph wire, Burned Depot. with Commissary Stores + Clothing , an Armory at Kenansville – Captured 45 Rebels in around over 100 Horses + mules and brought in 150 Negroes, Men, Women + Children + Returned to New Berne the 8th inst being marched, 200 miles Lost 4 men performing under command of Lt Col Geo.
 W. Lewis

 The Cav.
 Brigade comd’d by Lt.
 Col G. W. Lewis, divided into three Detachments under Major’s Cole, Clarkson, and Jacobs.
 Left Newberne the morning of the 18th under command of Gen. Potter –

 At Tarboro burned Depot of Bacon + Corn County Bridge, Two Steamers, 1 Ram Maj.
-Clarkson’s Batallion met the Enemy & charged them beyond I. They were in Superior Forces with Artillery Command Return from I. The 28th met were cut off at a bridge near Sparta the Enemy having Artillery & Infantry & Cav with a Contraband for a (revide), we took a circuitous path to the night summoning a creek, Our men second (skirmished) with the Enemy all during one return march Our losses were 3 com Officers missing 2 Enlisted men killed 19 wounded, and 43 missing.
+Clarkson’s Batallion met the Enemy & charged them beyond I. They were in Superior Forces with Artillery Command Return from I. The 28th met were cut off at a bridge near Sparta the Enemy having Artillery & Infantry & Cav with a Contraband for a revide, we took a circuitous path to the right summoning a creek, Our rear second skirmished with the Enemy all during one return march Our losses were 3 com Officers missing 2 Enlisted men killed 19 wounded, and 43 missing.

 Personally appeared before me Timothy Breese Private Company G 3rd New York Cavalry who being duly sworn says that on or about the 2. day of February 1864 at New Port News Va One Pistol a Colts Revolver the property of the United States and for which Capt Charles C Kromer 3rd New York Cavalry is responsible was stolen from his pack in the day time without the blame or negligence of this deponent.*